 These recommendations do not necessarily hold for cube mode, where the choice of DIT and NDIT will depend on the application.
-For observations that use chopping, DIT and NDIT are computed automatically by the templates.

-6.13 IR background
+6.12 IR background

 Background is a function of the filter and the dichroic.
 They are listed in Table 6-2.
 Users should note that the RON of the array can dominate if DIT is too small.